MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 Basic checks:

 * Verify basic connectivity by pinging the MBAM administration server by name and IP.
-Check whether you can connect to the MBAM administration website/service port by using telnet/portqry.
+Check whether you can connect to the MBAM administration website or service port by using telnet or portqry.

 * Verify that the IIS service is running on the MBAM administration and monitoring server and that the MBAM web service is listening on the same port that is configured on the MBAM client computer (`netstat –ano | find "portnumber"`).